Mary Simpson Sperry: 1896 campaign for women's suffrage

 Mary Sperry was actively involved in the failed 1896 campaign for women's suffrage in California.
-She served as treasurer to the state suffrage association and wrote opinion articles advocating for the passage of what was known as Amendment 6.
+While serving as treasurer to the state suffrage association, for seven years, Sperry wrote opinion articles advocating for the passage of what was known as Amendment 6.
 Much of her work was organized from Market Street in San Francisco.
 National suffragist Anna Howard Shaw was quoted on this failed campaign as saying "it was not a Waterloo; it was Bunker Hill."
+The Susan B. Anthony Club was formed in Mary Sperry's home shortly after the campaign failed; she served as the club's president for many years.

 California Equal Suffrage Association

 The California Equal Suffrage Association was incorporated in 1904.
-Sperry was involved in this organization from on beginning and worked with many other California suffragists including Gail Laughlin, Ellen C. Sargent, Alice L. Park and Minora Kibbe.
+Sperry was involved in this organization from the beginning and worked with many other California suffragists including Gail Laughlin, Ellen C. Sargent, Alice L. Park and Minora Kibbe.
+In October 1907, Mary Sperry gave an address at the California Equal Suffrage Association's annual conference in Oakland; she explained that the suffrage movement was a "progressive movement, and must go on to equality".
+On October 3, 1908, Sperry was unanimously re-elected as the organization's president for a seventh year in a row.